Exam Information – Spring 2021

-Please bookmark this page for all information regarding final exams for the Fall 2020 semester.
+Please bookmark this page for all information regarding final exams for the Spring 2021 semester.
 Information will be updated as needed throughout final exams.

 Exam Software Availability

-The new version of Exam4 software required for Fall Final Exams 2020 became available for download on Tuesday, November 17, 2020 at https://www.exam4.com.
+The new version of Exam4 software required for Spring 2021 Final Exams will be available for download on Monday, April 26, 2021 at https://www.exam4.com.

-- ALL LAW STUDENTS must download this new version of Exam4 on their computers for final exams.
+- ALL LAW AND NON-LAW STUDENTS must download the most current version of Exam4 on their computers for final exams.

-- ALL LAW AND NON-LAW STUDENTS will use Exam4 to “fetch” each of their summer final exams using the Exam Document ID provided via email.
+- ALL LAW AND NON-LAW STUDENTS will use Exam4 to “fetch” each of their final exams using the Exam Document ID provided via email from the law school’s registrar, Denise Boessen.

 Exam4 Tutorials via YouTube